Guide on how to earn Hyatt points

 Hyatt lets you share points once every 30 days.
 You just have to fill out this form.
 So if you need a few more points for an award stay, your travel buddy can combine points with you.

-8. Any Way to Earn Bonus Chase Ultimate Rewards points
+Earn bonus Chase Ultimate Rewards points

 Remember, you can transfer Chase Ultimate Rewards points to Hyatt at a 1:1 ratio.
 So if you’re earning bonus Chase Ultimate Rewards points, you’re effectively earning bonus Hyatt points.

 For example, if you use your Ink Business Preferred to pay your phone bill, you’ll earn 3x Chase points per dollar, which you can transfer to Hyatt.
-Or you can earn tons of bonus Chase Ultimate Rewards points by shopping through the Chase Portal.
+Or you can earn tons of bonus Chase Ultimate Rewards points by shopping through the Chase portal.

-The most efficient is by opening credit cards such as The World Of Hyatt Credit Card and the Ink Business Preferred.
-With just one of those sign-up bonuses, you’ll have enough points for a luxurious hotel stay at any Hyatt on the planet.
+The most efficient way is by opening credit cards such as The World of Hyatt Credit Card and the Ink Business Preferred.
+With just one of those sign-up bonuses, you’ll have enough points for a luxurious stay at any Hyatt on the planet.

-You can also subscribe to our newsletter for more tips on earning lots of points for free travel.
+Be sure to subscribe to our newsletter for more tips on earning lots of points for free travel.